 Myopia (nearsightedness) is on the rise.
-With our children spending more time in front of screens and less time outdoors, myopia is fast becoming an epidemic.
+With our children spending more time in front of screens and less time outdoors, myopia is quickly becoming an epidemic.
 50% of the world’s population will be myopic by the year 2050.
+For more CLICK HERE…

 Our doctors are trained in myopia control using specialty contact lenses or eye drops.

 If there is any amount of myopia prior to age 11, myopia control strategies are strongly advised.
 Increasing exposure time to outdoor sunlight lowers the chance of nearsightedness in children.
-If one parent is myopic here is a 25% chance that a child will develop myopia.
+If one parent is myopic there is a 25% chance that a child will develop myopia.
 If both parents are myopic, that number jumps to 50%.
-See the link at the end of this page with a myopia calculator showing how much your child’s risk for developing myopia [get link to myopia calculators].
+See the following calculators showing your child’s potential risk for developing myopia.

-Ortho K can be thought of as the optical equivalent of dental braces.
-Ortho K uses overnight wear gas permeable contact lenses that gently reshape the surface of the corneas while sleeping.
+Ortho K can be thought of as the vision equivalent of dental braces.
+Ortho K lenses are worn at night and gently reshape the surface of the cornea while sleeping.
 In the morning, the lenses are removed and eliminate the need for daytime glasses or contact lenses!
 This is ideal for active kids who are involved in sports and other activities.
-Ortho K lenses must be worn every night to maintain the effect.
-Studies show that axial elongation (eye growth) is slowed an average of 40-60% with this method.
+Ortho K lenses are worn nightly to maintain the effect.
+Studies show that myopia progression is slowed an average of 40-60% with this method.
 Ortho K lenses can be worn by children as young as 7-10 years of age.
 The safety and efficacy of Ortho K lenses has been well documented.

 - Soft Dual-Focus Contact Lenses: